nsaylan/Clarusway-aws-devops/devops/projects/501-microservices-ci-cd-pipeline/README.md

   * Inbound rules;

-    * Allow TCP on port 80 from Application Load Balancer.
+    * Allow HTTP protocol (TCP on port 80) from Application Load Balancer.

-    * Allow TCP on port 443 from any source that needs to use Rancher UI or API.
+    * Allow HTTPS protocol (TCP on port 443) from any source that needs to use Rancher UI or API.

     * Allow TCP on port 6443 from any source that needs to use Kubernetes API server(ex.
 Jenkins Server).